 What is the difference between a clustered index and a nonclustered index?

 A clustered index defines the physical data order. a nonclustered index is a separate structure that points to data rows using the clustering key or a row locator.
+Host your own bf4 server a step by step guide 2026

 How does a clustered index affect nonclustered indexes?